and welcome to a new episode of our series about German prefix verbs – this time with a look at the meaning of

 - Red wine stains won’t come out easily.

-As always if you have any questions or suggestions just leave me a comment.
+And if you have any questions or suggestions just leave me a comment.

 I hope you liked it and see you next time.